glitchpit/glitchpit.github.io/pisces.markdown

 slogan-type: img
 slogan-img: c+d-text.png

-description: Take a dive in the sea with PISCES.
+description: <br>Take a dive in the sea with PISCES.
 Combining chorus and delay effects this pedal sounds like what your goldfish hears.

 bg-img: fish-bowl.png
 bg-color: 81C7EE